20 March 2017

-Jewish Genealogical Society of Great Britain to move to a new home
+The Jewish Genealogical Society of Great Britain has announced that it is to move from its current premises to a new London home.

 The Jewish Genealogical Society of Great Britain (JGSGB) has announced that it is to move from its current premises to a new London home.
 JGSGB has reached agreement with the Society of Genealogists for its library to have a new home in their premises, at Charterhouse Buildings in London.